radcamp/radcamp.github.io/IBS2019/01_setup_qc.md

 ![png](01_setup_qc_files/anolis-per-base-qual.png)

-For the Anolis data the sequence quality per base is uniformly quite high, with dips only in the first and last 5 bases (again, this is typical for Illumina reads).
+For the Anolis data the sequence quality per base is uniformly quite high, with dips only in the first and last 5 bases (again this is typical for Illumina reads).
 Based on information from this plot we can see that the Anolis data doesn't need a whole lot of trimming, which is good.

 Now lets look at the `Per base sequece content`, which FastQC highlights with a scary red **X**.
 ![png](01_setup_qc_files/anolis-base-content.png)